-The written feedback provided withby the SLEQ survey indicates that students perceived the instructor as accessible, willing to help facilitate the circuit activity and to assist students with learning.
-Students also indicated that the circuit 565 construction class experience was novel and unique, but in a similar fashion to the the open-ended feedback, some respondents indicated that it took longer than expected, indicating that a dedicated lab section might be useful to hold in conjunction with the class.
+The written feedback provided by the SLEQ survey indicates that the circuit construction class experience was novel and unique, but in a similar fashion to the open-ended feedback, some respondents indicated that it took longer than expected, indicating that a dedicated lab section might be useful to hold in conjunction with the class.
 The student feedback indicates the novelty of the activity.
 In the words of one student, "I never thought I would be building a circuit within my university journey, but I am happy to have experienced it."
 All respondents agreed that calibration and learning about how circuits work is an important educational experience for environmental scientists.
-Most respondents indicated that they found systems theory to be important, although one student indicated "....still confused by it, I think it is 570 good knowledge to know."
+Most respondents indicated that they found systems theory to be important, although one student indicated "...still confused by it, I think it is good knowledge to know."
 Most respondents also indicated that they enjoyed the activity and one student indicated that "I would recommend continuing the activity in upcoming classes, as it is something unlike any other class."
-Some students also
+Some students also commented on the exploratory nature of the course and the emphasis on not having a right or wrong answer when students had to develop their own mathematical models.
+In the words of one student, "I had to develop more critical thinking skills as the assignments didn't really have any exact right answer" whereas another student commented that "circuit building, 'story telling' with mathematical equations, building and organizing models, systems and sub-systems" were skills developed in the context of the course.